C2SM/spack-c2sm/docs/QuickStart.rst

 COSMO
 -----
-COSMO is currently treated specially.
+COSMO is currently receiving special treatment.
 It has its own commands in spack-c2sm.
 The reason for this is that the optional depencendy on the C++ dycore lives in the same repository as COSMO.

 To install COSMO